nddery/generator-ng-gulp-sass/readme.md

 # generator-ng-gulp-sass

-> Scaffold out a new AngularJS project
+> Scaffold out a new AngularJS project with Sass, Bootstrap and Gulp

 ## Install
 ```